Home | Speakers | Agenda | ST Online | Partners |

 Globally and nationally polarisation and populism are at the heart of rising tension and anxieties.
 Against this backdrop, how can we take action locally to foster more tolerance, understanding and cohesion.

-Kirsten Fussing, Neighbourhoods & Cohesion Manager, Calderdale Metropolitan Borough Council
+Kirsten Fussing, Neighbourhoods and Cohesion Manager, Calderdale Metropolitan Borough Council

 Rebecca Inskip, Director of Programme, Belong Network